HenrikBengtsson/startup/README.md

 ```
 to `~/.Rprofile` (or `./.Rprofile`).

-This will cause all files under (recursively)
+This will cause all files (found recursively) under

 1. `./.Renviron.d/` and `~./.Renviron.d/` to be processed as `.Renviron` files.